top of page

 In this creative writing activity, try to offer a brief description of one form of social media that you use.

-But write your description as if you were explaining it to a space alien.
-Assume your reader knows nothing about social media and even less about human beings and our strange ways of interacting and communicating.
 This kind of playful creative writing enables defamiliarization, which is a way to heighten awareness by taking something familiar and making it seem strange.
 You can post using the #MLAction hashtag to share your work with a global community of media literacy learners.

 Consider these questions as you explore: